syncfusion-content/xamarin-docs/Xamarin/Chat/Styles.md

 {% endtabs %}

-Run the application to render the following output.
+Executing the above code renders the following output.

 ![Xamarin Forms Chat message input view](Styles_images/MessageInputViewImage.png)

 ## Editor styling

-You can applies the styling for the editor elements by setting the various editor key and values in resource dictionary.
+You can style the elements of the editor view by setting values to the in-built keys of the editor view in resource dictionary.

 <table>
 <tr>